rolling-scopes/rsschool-app/docs/features/cv.md

 # CV

-RsApp CV is a 2-part functionality:
+CV is a 2-part functionality:
 * For users who want to find a job it helps create their own resume and present it to a potential employer
 * For employers who want to find an employee it grants access to user's resumes.